PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 Now we have a good set of dashboards to analyse deployment frequency.
 These figures show patching being consistently done each month, with a few more patches deployed in June due to a need to "catch-up" on some patches not applied in previous months.

+# Setup Recap

+To get the dashboard up and running, we have now:

+- Modified the files [`askgit-sqlite-to-postgres.txt`](https://github.com/benjvi/measuring-patching-cadence/blob/main/askgit-sqlite-to-postgres.txt) and/or [`cronjob.yml`](https://github.com/benjvi/measuring-patching-cadence/blob/main/cronjob.yml) with the details of your Postgres and your git repo to be analysed
+- Then loaded data into postgres:
+ - EITHER by manually extracted and loading data by running:
+   - `askgit export monitoring/askgit-commits-stats-db.sqlite3 -e commits -e "select * from commits" -e stats -e "select * from stats('', commits.hash)"`
+   - `pgloader askgit-sqlite-to-postgres.txt` and then `psql -f "create-package-deploy-view.sql"`
+ - OR by Exacting and loading data periodically by applying the Kubernetes CronJob: `kubectl apply -f cronjob.yml` and waiting for it to run at least once

+We may now setup an `askgit` postgres datasource in Grafana and import the [dashboard](https://grafana.com/grafana/dashboards/14970)

 # Process Bypass

-The dashboard now contains the main metrics we wanted to measure, so now we can put our minds to the limitations of our measurements, and how they fit into a broader monitoring strategy.
+This dashboard contains the main metrics we wanted to measure, so now we can put our minds to the limitations of our measurements, and how they fit into a broader monitoring strategy.

 Here we are only measuring packages that are deployed or patched through a defined, automated, process.
 Any packages deployed outside of this process will not be considered.
 Therefore, tools that monitor specific properties for all items on the runtime system can be a useful complement to these measurements, providing assurances for properties like version freshness, number of CVEs and allowing to make some judgements on overall vulnerability.
-To highlight this, the dashboard includes a panel using the [kube-trivy-exporter](https://github.com/kaidotdev/kube-trivy-exporter) to display the number of images with critical CVEs.
+To highlight this, the dashboard includes a panel using Prometheus with the [kube-trivy-exporter](https://github.com/kaidotdev/kube-trivy-exporter) to display the number of images with critical CVEs.

 As mentioned earlier, it may also be advisable to track and think about metrics relating to deployment risk as another complement to these velocity-related metrics.